How to level tables to tools

 Clamp the straightedges along the front and back of the extension table or top, as shown in the photo, top.
 (When leveling an accessory table to a tool, clamp the straightedges to the tool's table.)

-Step 2 Determine the approximate shim thicknesses needed for leveling by measuring the offset between the tool's table and extension near the straightedges, as shown in the photo to the right.
+Step 2 Determine the approximate shim thicknesses needed for leveling by measuring the offset between the tool's table and extension near the straightedges, as shown in the photo below.
 Then, measure the gaps between the straightedges and the tool table at the table's opposite edge.

-Step 3 Insert shims to get a snug fit between the tool's table and straightedges, as shown in the photo, right.
-Suitable shims include metal flat washers; 1/8" and 1/4" hardboard; sheet metal (available at hobby stores and home centers); and metal shim stock, such as from an automotive feeler gauge.
+Step 3 Insert shims to get a snug fit between the tool's table and straightedges, as shown in the photo, below.
+Suitable shims include metal flat washers; 1⁄8 " and 1⁄4 " hardboard; sheet metal (available at hobby stores and home centers); and metal shim stock, such as from an automotive feeler gauge.
 When you need just a smidgen more thickness for a perfect fit, add a piece or two of aluminum foil (it measures just .002" thick) to the stack.

 As an alternative to combining shims, you can make custom shims by planing hardwood, such as oak or maple, to the exact thicknesses needed.
 Don’t use any material that will compress at all under the weight of the machine.